MichalMalenda/pythonPrinciplesChallenges/README.md

 <h1>Challenge - Boolean and</h1>
 Define a function named triple_and that takes three parameters and returns True only if they are all True and False otherwise.

+<h1>Challenge - Writing short code</h1>
+Define a function named convert that takes a list of numbers as its only parameter and returns a list of each number converted to a string.

+For example, the call convert([1, 2, 3]) should return ["1", "2", "3"].

+What makes this tricky is that your function body must only contain a single line of code.

+<h1>Challenge - Custom zip</h1>
+The built-in zip function "zips" two lists.
+Write your own implementation of this function.

+Define a function named zap.
+The function takes two parameters, a and b.
+These are lists.

+Your function should return a list of tuples.
+Each tuple should contain one item from the a list and one from b.

+You may assume a and b have equal lengths.

+If you don't get it, think of a zipper.

+For example:

+zap(
+    [0, 1, 2, 3],
+    [5, 6, 7, 8]
+)
+Should return:

+[(0, 5),
+ (1, 6),
+ (2, 7),
+ (3, 8)]

+<h1>Challenge - Solution validation</h1>
+The aim of this challenge is to write code that can analyze code submissions.
+We'll simplify things a lot to not make this too hard.

+Write a function named validate that takes code represented as a string as its only parameter.

+Your function should check a few things:

+the code must contain the def keyword otherwise return "missing def" the code must contain the : symbol otherwise return "missing :" the code must contain ( and ) for the parameter list otherwise return "missing paren" the code must not contain () otherwise return "missing param" the code must contain four spaces for indentation otherwise return "missing indent" the code must contain validate otherwise return "wrong name" the code must contain a return statement otherwise return "missing return"
+If all these conditions are satisfied, your code should return True.

+Here comes the twist: your solution must return True when validating itself.

+<h1>Challenge - List xor</h1>
+Define a function named list_xor.
+Your function should take three parameters: n, list1 and list2.

+Your function must return whether n is exclusively in list1 or list2.

+In other words, if n is in both lists or in none of the lists, return False.
+If n is in only one of the lists, return True.

+For example:

+list_xor(1, [1, 2, 3], [4, 5, 6]) == True
+list_xor(1, [0, 2, 3], [1, 5, 6]) == True
+list_xor(1, [1, 2, 3], [1, 5, 6]) == False
+list_xor(1, [0, 0, 0], [4, 5, 6]) == False

+<h1>Challenge - Counting parameters</h1>
+Define a function param_count that takes a variable number of parameters.
+The function should return the number of arguments it was called with.

+For example, param_count() should return 0, while param_count(2, 3, 4) should return 3.

+<h1>Challenge - Thousands separator</h1>
+Write a function named format_number that takes a non-negative number as its only parameter.

+Your function should convert the number to a string and add commas as a thousands separator.

+For example, calling format_number(1000000) should return "1,000,000".